 Taking a step back from the once in a million drops to the easily farmable, we reiterate the point about common being uncommon.
 Consider these recent sales of mine:

 Your eight rule: Niche or penny mix?
 Why not both!
 The greater your range the more markets you open for yourself.

 Look at all the pound shops opening up.
 It’s sometimes easier to sell a million items for a pound than one luxury item with a million pound price tag.
 But if you can do both, why not?

 This was alluded to at the beginning with shirts but it applies right through the game, whether skinning or mining (arcane crystal from thorium mining sell for a lot) or old recipes you never think about.

 You see?
 If you never think about it, few people do.

 Have you looked to see if any are on AH?
 Are the mats cheap?
 If so, it’s worth a try, especially if the posting charge is only a few silver.
 Equally are the mats hard to get, was the recipe removed?
 Is something crying of for this because, like the shirts, no-one thinks to post?

 Your tenth rule: Know your enemy!

 Actually, I tend to get on OK with most of the traders, share things, whether information, mats (rarely) or skills.
 You do not want them knowing what you are doing well with, but at the same time it’s a small community.
 If you play fair with each other, everyone benefits.

-Still, it’s good market research to that who is selling what, why, how many, how often, etc.
+Still, it’s good market research to check who is selling what, why, how many, how often, etc.